fooinha/nginx-json-log/README.md

-# ngx-kasha
+# ngx-http-log-json

-nginx module for advanced per location logging - aka kasha (🍲)
+nginx http module for logging in custom json format - aka kasha (🍲)

 ## Description

 This module adds to nginx the ability of advanced JSON logging of HTTP requests per location.

 It's possible to log to a destination ouput any request made to a specific nginx location.

 The output format is configurable.

 ### Configuration